martin-wegmann/plotting_lexplore/README.md

-# Plotting all kinds of data from LéXPLORE
+# Plotting all kinds of data recorded by LéXPLORE
-This contains notebooks to plot all kinds of data from LéXPLORE.
+This repository contains mostly python notebooks to plot all kinds of data recorded by the LéXPLORE platform (https://lexplore.info).

 ---------------------------------------------------------------------------------------------------------------